-- 22.1 Department directors shall ensure that a maintenance plan is developed in respect of every new infrastructure asset with a value of R100,000 (one hundred thousand rand) or more is prepared and approved by the Accounting Officer prior to the commencement of the procurement process of the replacement asset. . - 22.2 The maintenance plan shall be reviewed annually and assessed whether it meets the maintenance requirements of the asset - 22.3 Directors shall be responsible for ensuring that all assets are adequately maintained to ensure that such assets attain their useful operating lives. - 22.4 The asset maintenance plans shall be considered in the development and/or review of the Municipality's Integrated Development Plans and Service Delivery Budget Implementation Plans
+- (a) That all tangible and intangible assets under their control are maintained in a good working condition.
+The departments must take adequate care that the working environments for the various assets are appropriate and suitable for such types of assets; - (b) That their assets are not misused for personal use or benefit; - (c) That repair and maintenance costs incurred is reviewed and properly controlled; - (d) The development of a Departmental Asset Management Plan (DMP) according to their operating budgeting resources. - 25.2 Department directors shall ensure that a maintenance plan is developed in respect of every new infrastructure asset with a value of R100,000 (one hundred thousand rand) or more is prepared and approved by the Accounting Officer prior to the commencement of the procurement process of the replacement asset. - 25.3 The maintenance plan shall be reviewed annually and assessed whether it meets the maintenance requirements of the asset - 25.4 Directors shall be responsible for ensuring that all assets are adequately maintained to ensure that such assets attain their useful operating lives.

+25.5 The asset maintenance plans shall be considered in the development and/or review of the Municipality's Integrated Development Plans and Service Delivery Budget Implementation Plans

-23. DEPRECIATION OF FIXED ASSETS
+26. DEPRECIATION OF FIXED ASSETS